the-harry/log_auditor/README.md

 Basic log parser gem that receives a list of requests containing the request path and ip and generates two tables, one sorting the requests by the most page views , and other for unique requests by ip also sorted by most page views.

+**NOTE: THIS IS A DEMO GEM ONLY, IF YOU WANT TO USE THIS NAME JUST REACH ME ON EMAIL, SO I CAN YANK THIS GEM FROM RUBYGEMS FOR YOU.**

 ## Installation

 Add this line to your application's Gemfile: